 "Voluntary Transfer of Days Committee" - means the committee appointed to administer the extended Transfer of Local Days.
-The committee shall be comprised of the Human Resource Director, a Human Resource Coordinator and one (1) Human Resource Officer.
+The committee shall be comprised of the Certified and Classified Human Resource Administrators, one (1) Human Resource Specialist, one (1) Human Resource Officer, one (1) Human Resource campus advisory representative, a Clerical Trades or Manual Trades employee, the Employee Benefits/Risk Management Administrator and a representative for Health Services.
+The committee chair shall appoint the clerical/manual trades members.